 Figure 10: flows in construction

-Traditionally, the land law comprised of all rights to property that had been acquired through either equity, common law, or the registration system which has to be completed through a sale contract and registration of rights with Her Majesty.
+Traditionally, the land law comprised all property rights acquired through either equity, common law, or the registration system, which has to be completed through a sale contract and registration of rights with Her Majesty.

-The primary piece of legislation that covers the development of owned land is the Town and Country Planning Act of 1990, whereby Section 57 lays down the basic principle of requiring permission for development of land.
-Interestingly, Section 57 expands to define development as any mining, building, engineering activity or any such work that bring a material change to the infrastructure, though, section 57(2) lays down an exemption for permission for dwellings that changed their property for agricultural, enjoyment or forestry purposes.
+The primary legislation that covers the development of owned land is the Town and Country Planning Act of 1990, whereby Section 57 lays down the basic principle of requiring permission to develop land.
+Interestingly, Section 57 expands to define development as any mining, building, engineering activity or any such work that brings a material change to the infrastructure.
+However, section 57(2) lays down an exemption for permission for dwellings that changed their property for agricultural, enjoyment or forestry purposes.
 However, splitting or demolition of the house does require permission.
-Changes can also be made within the property classes set, for example C3 is houses, A3 is bistros and cafes, C1 is hotels and A1 includes hairdressing or bookstore shops.
-Usually change of the use of the property within the same class does not require any kind of permission from the authorities however, section 106 allows the authorities to implement certain conditions that would be required to be followed unconditionally.
-Section 171 allows the authorities to bring action against the owners who breach the conditions mentioned by them, however Subsection (2) states that if no action if brought forth within four years the owner gains immunity from further action
+Changes can also be made within the property classes set; for example, C3 is houses, A3 is bistros and cafes, C1 is hotels, and A1 includes hairdressing or bookstore shops.
+Usually, a change of the use of the property within the same class does not require any permission from the authorities; however, section 106 allows the authorities to implement certain conditions that would be required to be followed unconditionally.
+Section 171 allows the authorities to bring action against the owners who breach the conditions mentioned by them,; Subsection (2) states that if no action is brought forth within four years, the owner gains immunity from further action

-The Licensing Act of 2003 lays down detailed provisions for buildings that are going to be used for a specific purpose such as a salon, a club or a café with regards to their licensing and maintenance of the building. .
+The Licensing Act of 2003 lays down detailed provisions for buildings that will be used for a specific purpose, such as a salon, a club or a café, regarding their licensing and maintenance of the building.

-It is important to note that based on the developer’s agreements, there are laws on dedication of or vesting of new roads or sewers.
-The agreements that are drawn up between the developer, the local authority and the water sewerage often have to make provisions regarding the building and work that is to be provided, however, this is done at the expense of the developer, on the basis of offering connection with permission to plan for the given development (Temby et al. 2014).
-Note that in case that a developer, vests, for no consideration of the money value:
+It is important to note that based on the developer’s agreements, there are laws on the dedication of or vesting of new roads or sewers.
+The agreements that are drawn up between the developer, the local authority and the water sewerage often have to make provisions regarding the building and work that is to be provided; however, this is done at the expense of the developer, based on offering connection with permission to plan for the given development (Temby et al. 2014).
+Note that in case that a developer vests, for no consideration of the monetary value:

 (a) Based on the provisions of the Highways Act of 1980 or the Roads Act of 1984 for a new road (Steenberg et al. 2015).